 SMSC, relationship and health education and cultural capital are central to our curriculum delivery.
 These key component parts form the golden thread that binds the whole school curriculum.

 Our academy schools follow the national curriculum subjects.
-We provide an ambitious curriculum through the carefully chosen knowledge and experiences that we think are best suited to deliver core knowledge within subjects.
+We provide an ambitious curriculum through the carefully chosen knowledge and experiences that we think are best suited to deliver core knowledge within subjects and building a reservoir of cultural capita .
 We recognise there is too much stuff to teach and as such have weighted every choice with; Why this?
 Why there?
 Why now?
 We have formulated clear end goals for each subject for each year group charting the knowledge and skills we expect all children to know, say and do.

 We wish to develop within our children the moral purpose of social and global responsibility and so we have developed a conservation element to our curriculum delivery.
 We have done so with our association with national and international agencies; Burnet News Club, Chester Zoo, Red Cross, etc.